rootstrap/blog/content/Google is a modal dialog - Martin Rubi.md

 How do we google things?

-Usually we are doing something like writting a blog post and we find the need to search for information.
+Usually we are doing something like writing a blog post and we find the need to search for information.

 We open a new tab with a clean and very specific design to do just one thing,